 Where to Stay

-Honeymooners looking for a hideaway will find it at Carpe Diem Exclusive Boutique Resort, a member of Small Luxury Hotels of the World.
+Honeymooners looking for a romantic Grecian getaway will find it at Carpe Diem Exclusive Boutique Resort, a member of Small Luxury Hotels of the World.
 Despite being steps from the town of Pyrgos, this adults-only property is completely secluded thanks to its location—having been built in a Cycladic style directly into the hillside—with no neighboring hotels in sight.

 And while the hotel’s tranquil setting might have already put you into a state of complete bliss, Carpe Diem’s on-site spa suite, Althea, offers an intimate experience of having the entire spa to you and yours, along with some incredible treatments—like hot stone massages, facials, hydrating body treatments and body scrubs that are rooted in Greek beauty practices and ingredients.